 Five Reasons To Never Buy A Dent Protection Package

-2. These programs run on typical bait and switch tactics.
 In short, they do not protect consumers, like they say they do, or in the way that claimants need to be covered.
-The wording on the policies are very slick and if you are not paying attention to the fine print, you will get taken to the cleaners.
-Claimants often think that all of their dents and dings are covered, but once they get a dent, they learn the harsh truth too late.
-For example, a three inch crease, caused by someone opening a car door into yours, is not covered by most of these policies.
+The wording on the policies is very slick and if you are not paying attention to the fine print, you will get taken to the cleaners.
+Claimants often think that all of their dents and dings are covered, but once they get a dent, they learn the harsh truth, too late.
+For example, a three-inch crease, caused by someone opening a car door into yours, is not covered by most of these policies.
 To be clear, these policies are not willing to pay out for typical damaged locations, aluminum uncharges, typical bracing obstructions, and removal or installation of parts: which is often required to do the job right.
 They are not committing fraud, but they are offering a promise that you don't actually need, wrapped in a guise of something that you will need.

-3. Dent Protection policies are often separate from the dent repair industry.
 That is to say, most of these companies are not in the automotive industry.
 In fact, they are clueless about pricing and quality for paintless dent repairs.
 As a result, they are going to find a cheap auto dent repair near you, at the lowest possible dent repair cost to themselves.
 They have no industry standards about who they hire to repair your car!
-The amount you spend on coverage, would be better saved to hire a professional, when or if, you get a dent in the future.
+The amount you spend on coverage would be better saved to hire a professional, when or if, you get a dent in the future.
 There are four primary certifications for paintless dent repair technicians.
 Click one of these links and search for a local technician below.
 If you cannot find one in your area, simply call the closest tech on one of these lists -- they can help you find the right person in your area.

-5. Its a profit generating powerhouse for dealerships, not a dent repair service for customers.
 Why can consumers only get these policies at the time they purchase a new vehicle?
-The answer is a simply one after all - it points to the real motivation, money.
-It should be noted that most dealerships employees, do not know these truths, they are just employees selling a product they know nothing about: if they knew, they would not sell it.
-You will also find that many small dealerships do not sell these policies, usually because the owners understand these clubs and cannot afford negative reviews, since their customer base is so small.
-In a large corporation, however, its easier for these problems to get lost.
-When a real complaint is filed, its simply pushed over onto the club: where it rightfully belongs.
-In the end, its just a vicious cycle of wasted time and money for the customer.
+The answer is a simple one after all — it points to the real motivation, money.
+It should be noted that most dealerships employees, do not know these truths, they are just selling a product they know nothing about: if they knew, they would not sell it.
+You will also find that many small dealerships do not sell these policies, usually because the owners understand these clubs and cannot afford negative reviews since their customer base is so small.
+In a large corporation, however, it's easier for these problems to get lost.
+When a real complaint is filed, it's simply pushed over onto the club: where it rightfully belongs.
+In the end, it's just a vicious cycle of wasted time and money for the customer, for minor dents.

 In closing, please save your money and call a paintless dent repair company, if you ever get a dent.
 Don't join fake clubs, use google yourself for, "mobile paintless dent repair near me."